T'POL: Our beliefs are based on logic and the pursuit of clarity.

 TUCKER: We're not leaving.

-SILIK: (pointing his gun at Daniels) Did they tell you that the twenty second century was going to be your
+SILIK: Did they tell you that the twenty second century was going to be your final resting place?

-final resting place? (shoots him and he ripples, again and he flies apart)
+(Silik shoots him and he ripples, again and he flies apart.

-TUCKER: (watching with T'Pol from the doorway) Still skeptical?
+TUCKER: Still skeptical?
 Tucker to Captain Archer.
 Captain, are you there?

 TUCKER: Tucker to Doctor Phlox.